3schwartz/StudyGroup/CICD/README.md

 ## CI - Github actions

-Clone TDB and go to folder `CICD`.
+Clone this repository and go to folder `CICD`.
 Checkout branch develop.

 There are some workflows already defined.
 The exercise it to
 - Create a pipeline which triggers on all code changes in the `application` sub directory.
 The pipeline should